Skip to navigation Skip to content

 Transfer to Austudy or Youth Allowance (YA) (student) from another payment 010-01020060

-This document outlines how a current income support customer can apply to transfer to Austudy or Youth Allowance (YA) as a student.
-It covers how to determine the most beneficial payment for the customer.
+This document outlines how a current income support customer can apply to transfer to Austudy or Youth Allowance (YA) as a student, and includes how to determine the most appropriate payment for the customer.

 Initial contact